Updated March 31, 2026

 - Commercial auto liability minimums in New Mexico are $25,000/$50,000/$10,000, which matters if your brokerage uses company vehicles, hired auto, or non-owned auto exposure.

-- New Mexico requires businesses to maintain proof of general liability coverage for most commercial leases, so many brokerages need documentation ready before signing office space in places like Santa Fe, Albuquerque, or Las Cruces.
+- Most commercial leases in New Mexico require proof of general liability coverage, so many brokerages need documentation ready before signing office space in places like Santa Fe, Albuquerque, or Las Cruces.

 - Coverage comparisons for New Mexico brokerages should confirm whether the policy includes real estate E&O insurance, legal defense, and settlement handling for client claims tied to transaction disputes or contract errors.